‘Running Angry’: Trump attacks Dr. Fauci, press and polls

 “We’re going to win,” he told campaign staff on a morning conference call from Las Vegas.
 He went on to acknowledge that he “wouldn’t have told you that maybe two or three weeks ago,” referring to the days when he was hospitalized with COVID-19.
 But he said he felt better now than at any point in 2016.
 “We’re in the best shape we’ve ever been,” he said.

-Seeking to shore up the morale of his staff amid growing private concerns that he is running out of time to make up lost ground, Trump blasted his government’s own scientific experts as too negative, even as his handling of the pandemic that has killed nearly 220,000 Americans remains a central issue to voters.
+Seeking to shore up the morale of his staff amid growing private concerns that he is running out of time to make up lost ground, Trump blasted his government’s own scientific experts as too negative, even as his handling of the pandemic that has killed more than 220,000 Americans remains a central issue to voters.

 “People are tired of hearing Fauci and all these idiots,” Trump said of the government’s top infectious disease expert.
 “Every time he goes on television, there’s always a bomb.
 But there’s a bigger bomb if you fire him.
 But Fauci’s a disaster.”